satsinush/word-games/README.md

 - **Google Benchmark**: **Apache License 2.0** - Used for performance benchmarking (development dependency).

 All third-party dependencies are automatically fetched during the CMake build process and do not need to be installed separately.

+### Game Assets

+- **Dungleon Images**: The character and item images in `resources/dungleon/` are sourced from the official [Dungleon website](https://www.dungleon.com/) and are used in this puzzle solver implementation.